-Introduction to the Syllabus Project
+• Syllabus Project

-We hope this updated syllabus sampler will provide a resource for enhancing or developing courses, units, or modules on women, gender, and sexuality in the history of what contemporary educational policy makers call STEM fields (i.e. Science, Technology, Engineering, and Mathematics).
-The syllabi presented here were submitted in response to a call for participants in an HSS Women’s Caucus Workshop on this topic (held in at the 2011 Annual Meeting in Cleveland).
+We hope that this periodically-updated syllabus collection will provide a resource for enhancing or developing courses, units, or modules on women, gender, and sexuality in the history of what contemporary educational policy makers call STEM fields (i.e. Science, Technology, Engineering, and Mathematics).
+The initial collection of syllabi presented here were submitted in response to a call for participants in an HSS Women’s Caucus Workshop on this topic (held in at the 2011 Annual Meeting in Cleveland).
 Workshop participants discussed the diversity of ways in which the study of women and gender can transform the practice and teaching of history, engineering, and science for all students.
 Whether offered within a General Education course or as an upper-level majors-only elective, the materials presented draw our attention to the heterogeneous disciplinary framework of scholarship and teaching in the field (including historians, sociologists, and philosophers).
-Collectively, these syllabi offer a ‘classroom-tested’ set of sources and pedagogical strategies that we hope will inspire and encourage interested scholars and teachers.
+To reflect ongoing developments in teaching and research, we now update this collection on a rolling basis.

-Individual Syllabi
+Syllabi

 Amy Bix, Iowa State University